KQNG-FM

 KQNG-FM (93.5 FM) is a radio station broadcasting a contemporary hit radio format.
 Licensed to Lihue, Hawaii, United States, the station serves the Kauaʻi area.
 The station is currently owned by Pacific Media Group.
+PMG's Kauaʻi stations also include KUAI Country, Shaka Rocks 103, and HI95 Kauaʻi.

 History

 The station went on the air as KPOY on January 21, 1980.
 On October 21, 1982, the station changed its call sign to KIPO-FM and on March 31, 1987, to the current KQNG-FM.